thuong-project/drf-instagram/README.md

 ## 1.Introduction
-**This is an Api server for Photo sharing social network like Instagram built with Django REST Framework and deployed to Heroku.**
+**This is REST API for Photo sharing social network like Instagram built with Django REST Framework and deployed to Heroku.**

 **I made this app to practice with Django Framework.**